Paediatric care

 The principles of optimization are unchanged from adults but specific consideration for paediatric patients and paediatric practice is important.
 Local protocols which are agreed with clinical, nursing and pharmacy staff are important to ensure optimization objectives are clearly met.

-Please follow the link for the optimisation care bundle (PDF 288KB) for use on patients >37 weeks CGA - 15 years.
+Please follow the link for the optimisation care bundle (83KB) for use on patients >37 weeks CGA - 15 years.
 The cardiothoracic SCOUT project phase 2 does not apply to patients under 16 years of age.